stevekinney/react-typescript/content/Refactoring from PropTypes, a solution.md

   * The `| undefined` means that it *could* be `undefined`, which meanes sense since it's optional.
 * This means, that the type is `React.ChangeEventHandler<HTMLInputElement>`.

- >
- > \[!NOTE\] What are some of the other event handlers?
- > If you're curious what other event handles React includes, you can see a list of them in [here](React's%20built-in%20event%20handlers.md).
+If you're curious what other event handles React includes, you can see a list of them in [here](React's%20built-in%20event%20handlers.md).

 ````tsx
 type ControlPanelProps = {